 Today's interview is with Daniel O'Reilly, an American actor born in New Jersey.
 From TV to movies, he has a natural ability to process material and make it his own, which allows him to live truthfully in the moment, earning the respect of his creative peer group.

-My questions/comments are in in bold, Daniel’s follow in plain text.
+My questions/comments are in bold, Daniel's follow in plain text.

 How did you get into acting?

-Well the bug’s always been there, and to be honest it started the very first time I saw American Psycho, when I was much younger.
-That’s where it first hit me where like man, I just love that world.
-Not the world of being a psycho, but just that you can be anything, and not that you can be anything, but you can be anything and someone sees it and it changes their day.
-It changes their mood, it takes their mind off of things that they may be going through.
-So that’s where it was born for me.
+Well, the bug’s always been there, and to be honest, it started the very first time I saw American Psycho when I was much younger.
+That's where it first hit me where like man, I love that word.
+Not the world of being a psycho, but just that you can be anything, and not that you can be anything, but you can be anything, and someone sees it, and it changes their day.
+It improves their mood.
+It takes their mind off of things that they may be going through.
+So that's where it was born for me.

 What was your start?

 Well, the first time I was on camera was being a news anchor.

 I was a news anchor for CBS in Colorado, and the on-camera thing was born there.
 But as far as my first acting credit, I guess you could say there is a fellow filmmaker of mine in Chicago by the name of Danny Rhodes cast me in a series that he was trying to get off the ground called Bad Sides.

 I played one of the characters auditioning for the project within the story.
 I guess if that makes sense.
 So that was my first gig out in Chicago, but this is long before I moved to LA and pursued the dream, took it seriously if you will.

 2011, so December 1st of this year will officially be seven years in Los Angeles.